ARAIAC/hello-world/README.md

   #  Nice to meet you all!
   I am looking foreward to learn a lot from the Github-community.
   And hopefully contribute more as I become more knowledgeable.

+  # I would like to begin learning Rust.
+  I am here to learn so dont be afraid to comment!